cwpearson/website2/posts/20231023-cuda-releases/index.md

 ## Methodology

-The scripts are stored here [cwpearson/cusparse-versions](https://github.com/cwpearson/cusparse-versions).
+The code to download the CUDA releases and extract the data are available here [cwpearson/cusparse-versions](https://github.com/cwpearson/cusparse-versions).

-These self-extracting CUDA installers seem to run a built-in binary -- since I'm using the x86 versions of CUDA, this needs to be run on an x86 machine.
+I used the Linux runfiles - these self-extracting CUDA installers seem to run a built-in binary, and since I'm using the x86 versions of CUDA, this needs to be run on an x86 machine.

-* total size: the size of the extracted installer (including the shipped driver)
-* `nvcc` size: the size of the actual `nvcc` binary
+How the sizes are measured varies a bit between CUDA 11/12 and CUDA 10.
-* library sizes: the size of the corresponding directory in the installer (including headers, man pages, whatever else Nvidia ships for that library in the installer)
+For CUDA 11/12, the `--extract` flag to the runfile creates a single nice, neat directory for each component.
+That directory includes all the binaries, headers, libraries, and whatever else Nvidia ships for that component.
+For these releases, the measured size is the size of this complete directory.
+For CUDA 10, the `--extract` flag only creates 3 additional runfiles - one for the driver, one for the samples, and one for the toolkit.
+I found interacting with those files difficult, so I just completed the CUDA 10 install, and the sizes of the components is the size of only the binary or the libraries, not including the headers and whatever else.
+I still used the `--extract` flag just to get the driver on its own to determine the driver size for CUDA 10.

+Component symbols are the number of defined dynamic symbols in the libraries for a component (`nm -D --defined-only`).